-- Chicks (breeders' offspring intended to be sold as breeders) Biological assets are measured on initial recognition and at each reporting date at its fair value less estimated costs to sell, except for a biological asset where fair value is not clearly determinable.
+- Chicks (breeders' offspring intended to be sold as breeders)

+Biological assets are measured on initial recognition and at each reporting date at its fair value less estimated costs to sell.
 The fair values are determined based on current market prices of livestock of similar age, breed and genetic merit.
 Costs to sell include commissions to brokers and dealers, nonrefundable transfer taxes and duties.
 Costs to sell exclude transport and other costs necessary to get the biological assets to the market.